 As the boy continued to beat the car, the man got out of it and drawing a large fishing net from the back, captured the boy and put him in the trunk of the car.

 The couple drove home and, after considerable time and effort and a lot of yellow cake with chocolate icing, adopted the little wild boy.
 They named him Thomas after a favorite uncle.
 And they were all happy.
 Tom, as he was now known, grew to love the couple and they he.
 These were happy times.
 Even the times when they found the boy sitting naked in a tree petting and talking to a squirrel, because he could speak squirrel.
 Yes, happy times.
 Times filled with football in the yard, yellow cake with chocolate icing, peanut butter, Hot Wheels, G.I.
-Joes, and best of all, television.
+Joes (the real ones not the shrunk down versions), and best of all, television.
 Oh what a joy television was for Tom.
 TV transported him to so many places and gave him so many friends – Andy, Barney, and Opie, Batman and Robin, Uncle Jed and Ellie Mae.
 But best of all were his cartoon friends.
 There was Fred and Barney (not the same Barney as before.
 A different Barney.
 A cartoon caveman Barney.), Zandor and his Herculoids, Space Ghost, and his favorite – Jonny Quest.
 Jonny was best because he was a boy just like Tom.
 Except he was a cartoon and not real.
 And hadn’t been raised by a clan of sasquatches.
 At least as far as Tom knew.
 Jonny got to do cool stuff and had adventures.
-And then there were the monster movies.
+And he had the coolest theme song of all.

 To be continued…